annotation/stam/README.md

 If plain text files are included, this translates to a `TextResource` with the filename as ID.
 The filenames for `@include` adhere to the following constraints:

-* Relative filenames in `@include` statements are interpreted as the implementation sees fit, usually relative to the current working directory or some document root directory.
+* Relative filenames in `@include` statements *MUST* be interpreted relative to the path of the Annotation Store that does the include.
-* Absolute filenames (stating with a slash) *MUST* be absolute on the filesystem but *MAY* be rejected by implementations (for example on security grounds).
+* Absolute filenames (starting with a slash) *MUST* be absolute on the filesystem but *MAY* be rejected by implementations (for example on security grounds).
 * URLs *MAY* be used, but implementations are *NOT REQUIRED* to implement networking logic and *MAY* reject this (it again has security